chapinhall/beam/README.md

 ## Version

-The latest version of Beam is **v1.3**.
+The latest version of Beam is **v1.4**.
+Past versions are not available on this repository.

 See [Beam Version Tracker](docs/Beam%20Version%20Tracker.xlsx) for notes on current and past versions.

 ## Match Algorithm